mertemr/mjml-server/README.md

 endpoint - `/v1/render`, but doesn't require authentication.
 You should probably run this within your own private network.

+Check out the [Usage](#usage) section for more details on how to run the server.

 ## Fork Overview

-This project originates from `eatclub/mjml-server`, which itself is a fork of the original `danihodovic/mjml-server` by Dani Hodovic.
+This project originates from `eatclub/mjml-server`, which itself is a fork of the original `mertemr/mjml-server` by Dani Hodovic.

 This fork has been significantly modernized and improved to better suit our needs, including: